Address4 Broad Court Bow Street, Covent Garden LondonSee nearby area

 London Film Museum

-Recently moved from County Hall south of the Thames, this museum's star attraction is its signature Bond In Motion exhibition.
-Get...
+Moved from County Hall south of the Thames, this museum's star attraction is its signature Bond In Motion exhibition.
+Get shaken and...

 Royal Opera House